dagzyx/ExtraRecipes/README.md

 - "DSD" (D - Diamond, S - Speed Potion)
 - "PNP" (P - Phantom Membrane, N - Netherite Ingot)
 - "FEF" (F - Fire Charge, E - Ender Pearl)

+*Enchanted Golden Apple*
+The old recipe for the Gapple has been restored with a slight modification.
+1 Golden Apple (instead of a regular apple like the true old recipe) surrounded by 8 block of Gold.